Join us for the 7th Annual Blues for Food Fest, August 31

 Blues for Food Fest is the perfect laid-back, community-oriented, bluesy alternative to Bumbershoot.
 If you’ve never been, it’s time to check it out.
 There’s free parking, too!

-Posted: July 8th, 2013 under Ballard District, Central District, Delridge District, Downtown District, East District, Front Porch, General, Greater Duwamish District, Lake Union District, North District, Northeast District, Northwest District, P-Patch, Queen Anne/Magnolia District, Southeast District, Southwest District.
+Posted: July 8th, 2013 under Ballard District, Central Area District, Delridge District, Downtown District, East District, Front Porch, Greater Duwamish District, Lake Union District, Magnolia/Queen Anne District, North District, Northeast District, Northwest District, P-Patch Community Gardening, Southeast District, Southwest District.

 Tags: Blues for Food Fest, Community Gardening, community gardens, Lettuce Link, P-Patch program, Seattle Department of Neighborhoods, Seattle's Giving Garden Network